General Details |

 The diagram below shows how the Endorsements for this CoC work.

 This practise is most unusual for such courses and certifications.
-Some organisations will claim ISO:9001 adherence but often the reality is the ISO compliance is for a very small number of their courses.
+Some organisations will claim ISO:9001 adherence but often the reality is it is for a document management

 ( Vers.
 1.5. ) Click-on '+' to see Syllabus.